-The plan will usually list any triggers, remind patient when to take which medication and stipulate how bystanders can help if an attack occurs.
+The plan will usually list any triggers, remind patients when to take which medication, and stipulate how bystanders can help if an attack occurs.

-Click here or the image to view an Asthma Action Plan from Asthma Action Plan from the US National Institutes of Health (PDF)
+Click here or the image to view an Asthma Action Plan from the United States National Institutes of Health (PDF)

 Research has supported the benefits that a written asthma plan can offer when individuals are managing asthma in the home environment.
-It helps to:
+An asthma action plan helps to:

 - Establish clear guidelines on when and how to act in response to certain changes and symptoms related to the condition.

-- Monitor changes and understand when the condition is well-controlled o pharmacological treatment alterations are needed.
+- Monitor changes and understand when the condition is well-controlled or pharmacological treatment alterations are needed.

 - Provide patients with the knowledge of when to act and seek emergency medical aid.

-An asthma action plan assists in the communication between the healthcare practitioner and the patient, allowing relevant information to be clearly presented in a written and easy-to-follow format.
-It doesn’t take long to discuss and write up the action plan but the benefits of the plan are clear.
-In fact, individuals that have an action plan are four times less likely to require hospitalization to manage severe symptoms.
+An asthma action plan assists in the communication between the healthcare practitioner and the patient, thereby allowing relevant information to be clearly presented in a written and easy-to-follow format.
+It does not take long to discuss and write up the action plan; however, the benefits of the plan are clear.
+In fact, individuals who have an action plan are four times less likely to require hospitalization to manage severe symptoms.

 Flare-ups of asthma symptoms are most likely to occur when individuals have been exposed to triggers of asthma or have recently been ill with a cold or influenza.
-These periods are marked by increased use of reliever medication or a reduction in peak expiratory flow (PEF) values at home, and should be considered as a warning sign to initiate treatment to prevent an attack.
+These periods are marked by increased use of reliever medications or a reduction in peak expiratory flow (PEF) values at home and should be considered as a warning sign to initiate treatment to prevent an attack.

-An asthma plan plays an essential role to guide decision-making when in an emergency situation such as an asthma attack.
-It is marked by the significant worsening of symptoms such as difficulty breathing, chest tightness and wheezing.
+An asthma plan plays an essential role in guiding the decision-making process when an emergency situation, such as an asthma attack, arises.
+Such emergency asthma situations are marked by the significant worsening of symptoms such as difficulty breathing, chest tightness, and wheezing.

 The plan should be easily accessible for other members of the family to refer to and help in the management of the attack.
 In most cases, reliever medication should be administered, and an ambulance should be called if no improvement occurs.

-It is important that the asthma action plan is reviewed and updated regularly, at least annually, to ensure the plan is suitable for the individual case.
+It is important that the asthma action plan is reviewed and updated regularly, at least annually, to ensure that the plan is suitable for the individual with asthma.

 Additionally, the action plan can only be utilized if the patient has it on hand when it is needed.
-If should be located in a place at home that allows people to see it and refer to it quickly when needed.
-It can also be useful to make several copies to be kept in other areas, such as in the car, at school and the sporting club.
+Therefore, the action plan should be located in a place at home that allows people to see it and refer to it quickly when needed.
+It can also be useful to make several copies to be kept in other areas, such as in the car, at school, and at the sporting club.